Ozoemenamsolomon/all-nigerian-footballers/README.md

 # All Nigerian Footballers

-An open source project for infos on the past and present players of the super eagles
+An open source project for infos on the past and present players of the super eagles.